boogheta/bluesky-crossposter/README.md

 In the settings.py you can also disable posting to twitter or mastodon if you only want to post to one of them.
 Just change "True" to "False" for the service you want to disable.
 You can also disable logging if you have limited space where the program will run.

-The file settings.py now also allows (mis)using blueskys language function by designating a language that when set can be used to decide if a specific post should or should not be crossposted.
+The file settings.py now also allows (mis)using Bluesky's language function by designating a language that when set can be used to decide if a specific post should or should not be crossposted.
 More info can be found in the file.

 ## Running with Docker
 The included Dockerfile and docker-compose file can be used to run the service in a docker container.
 Configuration options can be set in the docker-compose file, added to an .env file (see env.example) or injected as environment variables in some other way.
 An additional configuration option, RUN_INTERVAL, is provided to set the interval in seconds for which to check for new posts.